MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 .. tip::

-   Installing directly from GitHub is **strongly recommended**, as the repository is actively maintained and receives continuous bug fixes as soon as issues are reported by users.
+   Installing directly from GitHub may be convenient for Anaconda users, as apsimNGpy is not currently distributed through the Anaconda package manager.

 Editable installation (for developers)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^